akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 With a bit of research, I found that there is a tool called [escodegen](https://github.com/estools/escodegen), that can take a JavaScript AST and print it as regular JavaScript string, so all I needed to do was have something that could generate some AST and the printing part would be sorted.

 The first pass at the generator was pretty basic.
-The first implementation of this was basically a giant switch statement where for each node type there was a definition of how to generate it, which may be written in terms of other generated node types.
+The implementation of this was basically a giant switch statement where for each node type there was a definition of how to generate it, which may be written in terms of other generated node types.
 Example pseudo code:

 ```javascript
 function generate(nodeType) {